ekutner/home-connect-hass/README.md

 home_connect_alt:
   client_id: < Your Client ID >
   client_secret: < You Client Secret >
+  language: < Optional - Supported langage code >
 ```

+The *language* parameter is optoinal and if set it will provide translations for **sensor** values directly from the Home Connect service, bypassing the Home Assistant translation mechanism.
+It will not translate selection box values and if specified it must be one of the languages [supported by Home Connect](https://api-docs.home-connect.com/general?#supported-languages).

-After the integration is configured READ THE DAQ then add it from the Home-Assistant UI.
+After the integration is configured READ THE FAQ then add it from the Home-Assistant UI.

 </br>